varunshamanna/GBS-Assembly-Typer-CRL-nf/README.md

 ```

-## Running the pipeline on Sanger pcs6:
+## Running the pipeline at Sanger:
+Please refer to the internal Sanger wiki 'Pathogen Informatics Nextflow Pipelines' and then follow the steps below.

 Note: Running the pipeline requires an internet connection and should be done in lustre storage.

 1. Clone repository